kjlisby/domiticz-ihc-plugin/README.md

 # NOTE:

-This plugin builds upon the WEBSocket abilities in Domoticz, which are at present (JULY 2019) only available in the beta release of Domoticz.
-And further, issue #3398 need to be fixed before the plugin will work.
+This plugin builds upon the WEBSocket abilities in Domoticz and especially a fix for issue #3398, which at present (JULY 2019) is only available in the beta release of Domoticz.